Oneroa Beach

 Rocky Bay also formally known as Kuakarau Bay is a pretty quiet bay, it is perfect for a picnic and a fun space for children to play on its wooden playground The Black Smith.

-Onetangi beach is Waiheke’s longest beach being over 2kms of beautiful white sand it is certainly a must visit.
+Onetangi Beach is the longest beach on Waiheke, being over 2kms of beautiful white sand.
 It is popular for surfing, swimming and just relaxing.

-Palm Beach is a popular north side beach, with its white sand and palm trees surrounding the beach it makes you feel like you are in the tropics.
+Palm Beach is a well known favourite of locals and tourists.
+With its beautiful white sand and palm trees surrounding the beach it makes you feel like you are in the tropics.

 Little Oneroa Beach also known as Little O, is another popular beach in Oneroa.
 It is situated right across the road from Little Oneroa Takeaways and Little Oneroa dairy.